NigelWGMajor/vscode-format-tools/src/NixNotes.md

 1. The extension.js file holds the extension!

-2. the function `activate` near l:8 defines the functions that do the work (e.g. l:28 `function snakeCase(str:string)`)
+2. The function `activate` near l:8 defines the functions that do the work (e.g. l:28 `function snakeCase(str:string)`)

-3. later there will be a constant that defines a command handler that uses that function, and maybe others, e.g. l:227
+3. Later there will be a constant that defines a command handler that uses that function, and maybe others, e.g. l:227

 ```ts
 const toSnakeCase = vscode.commands.registerCommand('caser.toSnakeCase', () => {